contiv/vpp/k8s/README.md

     - `PodSubnetCIDR`: subnet used for all pods across all nodes;
     - `PodNetworkPrefixLen`: subnet prefix length used for all pods of 1 k8s node (pod network = pod subnet for one k8s node);
-    - `VSwitchSubnetCIDR`: subnet used in each node for vSwitch-to-host connectivity;
+    - `VPPHostSubnetCIDR`: subnet used in each node for VPP-to-host connectivity;
-    - `VSwitchNetworkPrefixLen`: prefix length of the subnet used for vswitch-to-host connectivity on 1 k8s node (vSwitch network = vSwitch subnet for one k8s node);
+    - `VPPHostNetworkPrefixLen`: prefix length of the subnet used for VPP-to-host connectivity on 1 k8s node (VPPHost network = VPPHost subnet for one k8s node);
-    - `HostNodeSubnetCidr`: subnet used for main interfaces of all nodes.
+    - `NodeInterconnectCIDR`: subnet used for main interfaces of all nodes.

   * Node configuration (section `NodeConfig`; one entry for each node)
     - `NodeName`: name of a Kubernetes node;